Overview of Huawei – Company History

 Natural Cooling Replaces Fans

 Huawei inverters have natural cooling technology.
 Essentially this means they can manage the temperature of the unit without the requirement for noisy fans.
 This can be a game-changer for commercial applications or any situation where the inverter will be installed close to usable areas.
 The absence of fans also presents advantages in terms of safety and lower risk of corrosion over time.
-Given the Huawei SUN2000-11.4KTL-US was named as a high performer in high and low temperatures it appears the ‘natural cooling’ performs as well as they claim.
+Given the Huawei SUN2000-11.4KTL-US was named as a high performer by PV Evolution Labs in high and low temperatures it appears the ‘natural cooling’ performs as well as they claim.

 Limitations of the Huawei Inverters